pblischak/polyfreqs-ms-data/code/README.md

 # `code/`

-This folder contains scripts for running the simulations conducted in Blischak et al. (Accounting for genotype uncertainty...).
+This folder contains scripts for running the simulations that were conducted for the paper.
-They include scripts for writing PBS batch files for submission to the Ohio Supercomputer, the scripts for running **polyfreqs** and for analyzing the output.
+They include scripts for writing PBS batch files for submission to the Ohio Supercomputer, the scripts for running **polyfreqs** and for analyzing the output and scripts for generating figures.
 A more detailed description of each file is below.

 --------